-During its annual convention, at its regional meetings, in conjunction with IA refresher seminars, and in its purpose-built, 100-seat training facility at its headquarters, the AEA provides hundreds of hours of training to members and other industry professionals each year, often at a reduced cost.
-The training includes everything from entrylevel installation basics for new technicians to specialized training on integrated avionics suites provided by avionics manufacturers such as Avidyne, Aspen, Garmin, Honeywell, L-3 Avionics Systems, Universal Avionics and many others.
-During the 2009 AEA International Convention & Trade
+During its annual convention, at its regional meetings, in conjunction with IA refresher seminars, and in its purpose-built, 100-seat training facility at its headquarters, the

-Continued on page 64...

-AEA MEMBER SHOPS Continued from page 62
+Aircraft Electronics Association provides hundreds of hours of training to members and other industry professionals each year, often at a reduced cost.

-Show, more than 75 hours of specialized training was offered.
+The training includes everything from entry-level installation basics for new technicians to specialized training on integrated avionics suites provided by avionics manufacturers.
+During the 2010 AEA International Convention & Trade Show, more than 75 hours of specialized training was offered.

 AEA regular members who participate in these training sessions and programs, including the annual Technical Training Exam published in the AEA's monthly magazine, Avionics News, qualify for the Avionics Training Excellence Award.
 This award further signifies an avionics shop's commitment to providing the best service to its customers.
-Among the hundreds of AEA regular member companies, 87 qualified for the ATE Award in 2009, with each proudly displaying the award plaque on its shop walls.